Application and Admission – Master of Science in Applied Clinical Informatics

 - Degree program transcripts

-- Curriculum Vitae (include education, training, honors and awards, professional experience, relevant
+- Curriculum Vitae (include education, training, honors and awards, professional experience, relevant publications and presentations)

 - Three professional letters of recommendation

-- Answers to the three specific questions
+- Answers to the three essay questions:

 Unofficial transcripts can be uploaded for initial review; however, official transcripts are required once an offer of admission is made and accepted and before the student enrolls in the first term.
 To be considered official, a transcript must be sent directly from your institution to Vanderbilt.